“What we really have is a daily reprieve contingent on the maintenance of our spiritual condition.” (Alcoholics Anonymous page 85)

 - Listen to a speaker tape (recording).
 There are plenty on YouTube.
 OR try https://amotaudio.com for free conference recordings

-- Write an article for the “Keeping It Simple” local newsletter (SERVICE while isolating!)
+- Write an article for the “One Day at a Time” local newsletter (SERVICE while isolating!)

 - Write an article for the “Grapevine” (more SERVICE!)